Auto-Regressive U-Net for Full-Field Prediction of Shrinkage-Induced Damage in Concrete: Experiments

 The U-Net has learned to produce images of damage fields that are visually very similar to the reference simulation, see the example in Fig.~\ref{fig:damage_uniform}.
 On closer inspection, the predicted localised damage profiles can be more dispersed or slightly shifted.
 This can be quantified as the difference between the average variance of the Laplacian \citep{7894491}, where a lower variance of the predicted images indicates a higher amount of blur (Fig.~\ref{fig:error_damage_uniform}c).

-While the accuracy in predicting the damage field aligns with standard engineering tolerances (below 10\%), it has a negligible effect on the CNN predictions of the observed shrinkage and residual stiffness.
+While the pixel-wise accuracy in predicting the damage field is above 90\%, it also a negligible effect on the CNN predictions of the observed shrinkage and residual stiffness.
 Figure~\ref{fig:homog_uniform} shows the comparison of the absolute predicted values for the geometry of Figure~\ref{fig:damage_uniform}.
 Figure~\ref{fig:error_uniform} then illustrates the average relative error for the observed shrinkage

 and the average relative error for residual stiffness

 across the entire test dataset.
 When the CNN utilises the U-Net for damage input, the relative average error of the homogenised properties at any given time step remains below 3\% for both shrinkage and residual stiffness.